 Put into action a plan that uses the four C’s that are the reality of getting found in local search.

 Most businesses have an online footprint consisting of:

 We’ve identified 25 high-value websites where most Canadian businesses should be listed.
-It’s the inability to invest the large amount of time needed to develop and execute a strategy that holds most businesses back from making the most of these high value sites.
+It’s the inability to invest a large amount of time needed to develop and execute a strategy that holds most businesses back from making the most of these high-value sites.